Small engine: Governor

 Most small engines use a governor to maintain a constant engine speed under varying loads.
 Some engines also have a mechanism for the user to adjust the engine speed.
 Rather than directly controlling the opening of the carburetor throttle, this is usually achieved by adjusting the governor, which in turn regulates the engine speed higher or lower.

 Valvetrain

 The most common design is an overhead valve configuration, as used by the Honda GX range since the 1980s for example.

-A sidevalve configuration is used instead by some engines, owing to its simplicity for both manufacture and basic maintenance.
+A sidevalve configuration is used instead by some engines, owing to its simplicity for both manufacture and basic maintenance at the cost of inefficient air flow.
 Some engines in recent years, for example the Honda GC series, now use an overhead cam configuration.

 Crankshaft

 Small engines can have the crankshaft oriented either horizontally or vertically, according to the intended application.
 Vertical axis engines were originally developed for rotary lawnmowers, but the size of this large market has encouraged a supply of cheap engines and they are now also used for other purposes such as generators.